opsaaaaa/interview-q-and-a-api-demo/app/views/docs/specs.md

 The questions index should be paginated.
 The response also should include links to previous and next pages

+A tenant should be able to search questions.
+Their query should filter by either the questions.title or an associated answers.body If no results are found then it should return an appropriate status code.

 ## Extra Specifications (not currently implemented)

-When a query parameter is provided to the questions request then it should filter the given results by the question title and answers body.

-If no results are found then it should return an appropriate status code.

 When a Tenant reaches 100 requests within 24 hours, then throttle that tenant to 1 request per 10 seconds.